 Discovery can be a major headache for law firms.
 The proliferation of electronic data makes it challenging for lawyers to efficiently manage all of this information.
 The typical discovery process can be complicated and expensive, especially for solo and small firms.
 Managing electronic discovery used to be seen as necessary only for large firms in complex litigation.
 Now, law firms of all sizes need to be able to handle eDiscovery.

-Due to system maintenance, Oregon Judicial Department (OJD) eFile ─ the online platform that allows attorneys and staff to electronically file and serve court documents in Oregon’s circuit courts and the Oregon Tax Court ─ will be offline and inaccessible on Friday, October 14, 2022, from 5:30 p.m. to 11:30 p.m.
-You will not be able to file documents during this time.
+Due to system maintenance, Oregon Judicial Department (OJD) eFile the online platform that allows attorneys and staff to electronically file and serve court documents in Oregon’s circuit courts and the Oregon Tax Court—will be offline and inaccessible on Friday, October 14, 2022, from 5:30 p.m. to 11:30 p.m.

 The Professional Liability Fund offers a wide variety of resources to educate and assist lawyers and law office staff.
 As part of those resources, we maintain and update a library of over 300 forms consisting of checklists, sample letters and pleadings, and other helpful documents.
 We recently added four new checklists to our website that we encourage you to review.